phillipclapham/neuroweaver/README.md

 No finish line, no pressure—just pure, mad-scientist joy.
 You’ll mess up, laugh, tweak, and stumble into breakthroughs wearing a fake mustache.
 Because here’s the kicker: your genius isn’t hiding in some textbook—it’s in the sparks you strike when you play.
 So grab your lab coat (or a napkin or a towel will do!), and let’s get sparking.
 The Neuroweaver Mind Lab’s open—time to make some magic! 💫

-**Lab Tip**: Cognitive enhancement not your jam?
+**💡 Lab Tip**: Cognitive enhancement not your jam?
 No worries—Neuroweaver is a choose-your-own-adventure kind of philosophy.
 Please feel free to check out [Spark Your Dream Life: The Neuroweaver Way](https://github.com/phillipclapham/neuroweaver/blob/main/Spark_Your_Dream_Life.md), our guide to redesigning your reality to create the life you've always imagined.

 ---